mjbots/moteus/docs/reference/configuration.md

 between 15000 and 60000.
 Lower values increase efficiency, but limit peak power and reduce the maximum speed and control bandwidth.

-## `servo.derate_temperature`
+## `servo.temperature_margin`

-Torque begins to be limited when the temperature reaches this value.
+Torque begins to be limited when the temperature is within this many degrees Celsius of `servo.fault_temperature`.

 ## `servo.fault_temperature`